 Rowan Atkinson (Johnny English), Dominic West (Simon Ambrose), Rosamund Pike (Kate Sumner), Gillian Anderson (Pamela Thornton), Daniel Kaluuya (Agent Tucker), Tim McInnerny (Patch Quartermain), Pik Sen Lim (Killer Cleaner), Mark Ivanir (Karlenko), Richard Schiff (Titus Fisher), Burn Gorman (Slater), Stephen Campbell Moore (Prime Minister), Togo Igawa (Ting Wang), Josephine de la Baume (Madeleine), Wale Ojo (President Chambal)

 Johnny English has been suspended from MI7 following a disastrous incident in Mozambique that resulted in the newly appointed President being assassinated.
-With the news of a planned assassination of the Chinese President, Johnny is recalled to duty from Tibet where he has retreated to undergo training in Eastern disciplines.
+Johnny has retreated to Tibet to undergo training in Eastern disciplines.
+With the news of a planned assassination of the Chinese President, Johnny is recalled to duty.
 He uncovers the existence of the top-secret assassination group known as Vortex and travels between Hong Kong and England in search of the pieces of a key that is essential to their plans.
 Trying to trace the members of Vortex, Johnny realises that there is a mole inside MI7.
 However, trying to root out the mole instead has him hunted as the suspected Vortex agent, while the real mole makes plans to use a mind-control drug to kill the Chinese President.

-Here, Rowan Atkinson is brought back for another outing as Johnny English.
-Indeed, 2011 seems to be a year where various films that originally jumped aboard the Austin Powers fad saw fit to drag out another entry even if the world never asked them to – the same year also saw a fourth entry in Robert Rodriguez’s Spy Kids series with the instantly forgettable Spy Kids: All the Time in the World (2011).
-Both films seem to be trying to wring more out of a spy spoof fad that had hit its peak and died off around 2003, some eight years earlier.
+The film did make reasonable money at the box-office.
+And so here Rowan Atkinson is brought back for another outing as Johnny English.
+Indeed, 2011 seemed to be a year where various films that originally jumped aboard the Austin Powers fad saw fit to drag out another entry even if the world never asked them to – the same year also saw a fourth entry in Robert Rodriguez’s Spy Kids series with the instantly forgettable Spy Kids: All the Time in the World (2011).
+Both films seemed to be trying to wring more out of a spy spoof fad that had hit its peak and died off around 2003, some eight years earlier.

-Johnny English Reborn has been placed in the hands of Oliver Parker, a director who seems to be slumming it, being used to working far more in the high arts end of the market, having previously made the Shakespeare adaptation Othello (1995) and several adaptations of Oscar Wilde’s works with An Ideal Husband (1999), The Importance of Being Earnest (2002) and Dorian Gray (2009). although did subsequently stay with comedy for the big screen remake of Dad’s Army (2016).
+Johnny English Reborn has been placed in the hands of director Oliver Parker.
+Parker gives the impression that he is slumming it, being used to working far more in the high arts end of the market, having previously made the Shakespeare adaptation Othello (1995) and several adaptations of Oscar Wilde’s works with An Ideal Husband (1999), The Importance of Being Earnest (2002) and Dorian Gray (2009). although he did subsequently stay with comedy for the big screen remake of Dad’s Army (2016).